Mike Scioscia: Anaheim Angels / Los Angeles Angels of Anaheim / Los Angeles Angels (2000–2018)

 Scioscia is the Angels' all-time leader in wins and games managed, surpassing original manager Bill Rigney's totals in both categories in 2007 and 2008, respectively.
 He was also the longest tenured manager in Major League Baseball.
 In January 2009, he received a multi-year extension on his contract; his former contract ran through the 2010 season.
 The number of additional years created through this contract was 10 years, through 2018.
 Scioscia was honored as 2009 American League Major League Manager of Year by the Baseball Writers' Association of America (the official Manager of the Year award, as recognized by Major League Baseball).

 Scioscia became the first manager to reach the playoffs in six of his first ten seasons.
 On May 8, 2011, the Angels defeated the Cleveland Indians, which marked Scioscia's 1,000th win as a major league manager.

 A rift developed between Scioscia and Jerry Dipoto, the Angels' general manager, when Dipoto fired Mickey Hatcher from the role of the team's hitting coach in 2012.
 Despite rumors that the Angels might replace either Dipoto or Scioscia after the 2013 season, Moreno announced that both would return to the Angels for the 2014 season.

 Tension between Dipoto and Scioscia continued during the 2015 season regarding the way Scioscia and his coaches delivered statistical reports developed by Dipoto and the front office to their players.
 Dipoto resigned his post on July 1, 2015, despite efforts from the Angels to convince him to stay.
-Former Angels general manager Bill Stoneman, who hired Scioscia before the 2000 season, was hired as the interim GM.
+Former Angels general manager Bill Stoneman, who hired Scioscia before the 2000 season, was hired as the interim general manager.

 After 19 seasons as manager, following the conclusion of the 2018 season, Scioscia announced that he would step down as manager of the Angels on September 30, 2018.
-He finished with a record of 1650 wins and 1428 losses.
+He finished with a record of 1,650 wins and 1,428 losses.

 United States national team

 On April 6, 2021, USA Baseball announced that Scioscia would manage the United States national baseball team during qualifying for baseball at the 2020 Summer Olympics, held in Tokyo in 2021.
 The team subsequently qualified, with Scioscia serving as manager for the Olympics.
 The team went on to win silver, falling to Japan in the gold-medal game.

+On July 26, 2024, it was announced that Scioscia would helm the United States national team at the 2024 WBSC Premier12.